Psychotherapy Oxted – Dr Kimberley Carter

 About Me

-I am registered with the UKCP (United Kingdom Council of Psychotherapists), The EAP (European Association of Psychotherapists).
-I am also a member of a supervision organisation called BAPPS (The British Association for Psychoanalytic & Psychodynamic Supervisors).
+I’m registered with the UKCP (United Kingdom Council for Psychotherapy), the EAP (European Association of Psychotherapists), and the BAPPS (British Association for Psychoanalytic and Psychodynamic Supervisors).

 dr kimberley carter Counselling Oxted